 Download web statistics have been presented previously.
 User statistics show the continual growth in the number of registered users and data downloads, two indicators of the importance and relevance of the data.

 In its role of assessing project performance, the NRSP-3 Executive Committee charged the PO with updating the website to improve the organizational layout, facilitate data and map accessibility, enhance communications, and modernize the “look and feel”.
-NADP has received beneficial feedback through its EOS (formally EROS) subcommittee to best structure the materials to meet the needs of stakeholders.
-The second version, or the rebuild of this web update (due to the 2018 move to Un.
-Of Wisconsin Madison) is now complete and available.
+NADP has received beneficial feedback through its EOS as to best structure the materials to meet the needs of stakeholders.
+The second webpage update was completed in 20**(*date*) and available.
 The new website design has been put in place, including sections featuring:

 Education, with new materials for classrooms at the 4th to 6th grade and senior high level